 MEDICAL FILE DOCUMENTS:

 HEALTH CERTIFICATION: Each regular or substitute employee must have a medical examination, which shall include a tuberculin risk assessment, prior to initial employment, and proof shall be filed with the Central Office.
 Individuals identified as being at high risk for TB shall be required to undergo a tuberculin skin test or a blood test for Mycobacterium tuberculosis (BAMT) as required by 702 KAR 1:160.
-This form is required annually for school bus drivers, as are required drug testing results.
+This form is required every two (2) years for school bus drivers.
+Drug testing results are required each year.
 Health certification records shall also include results from Hepatitis B vaccinations, if the position so requires.

 FINANCIAL FILE DOCUMENTS: